bitcointranscripts/bitcointranscripts/magicalcryptoconference/2019/crypto-in-cryptocurrency.md

 ---
-title: Crypto In Cryptocurrency
+title: "The 'Crypto' In Cryptocurrency: Why Everything is Weird and Hard"
 transcript_by: Bryan Bishop
 categories: ['conference']
-tags: ['security', 'cryptography', 'zero-knowledge']
+tags: ['cryptography', 'zero-knowledge']
 speakers: ['Andrew Poelstra']
 date: 2019-05-12
 media: https://youtu.be/mRl3c9ppO78
 ---

-The "crypto" in cryptocurrency: Why everything is weird and hard

 I do not have any slides for you.
 This is my attempt to keep this non-technical, by depriving myself of any ability to write equations on screen.
 The topic of my talk is why everything is weird and hard in cryptocurrency.
 What is cryptography as a mathematics and field of science?
 And how does this work in practice?

-# Encryption
+## Encryption

 Historically the purvue of cryptography is encryption, like trying to come up with something random looking.
 Security here is straightforward: if you have a key then you can decrypt something, and the idea of having a security model or threat model to describe that didn't really make sense or it did but it would be onery.
 In modern day, cryptography has come a long way, including zero-knowledge proofs which have computer programs that demonstrate that they do nothing but make statements about the inputs without leaking details about the input.
 Digital signatures and encryption are related.
 Signatures are like encryption where you have two keys, a public key and a private key.
 Anyone with the public key can encrypt data, and anyone with the decryption key or private key can decrypt the data.
 This can also mean encrypted data can be sent over an insecure channel.

-# Digital signatures
+## Digital signatures

 A digital signature is the opposite-- only the person with the private key can produce a signature, and only someone with the public key can verify the signature.
 When we get into schemes like this, if you were trying to argue the security of this scheme, it's much harder to do and harder to define.
 I am going to talk about digital signatures in an academic setting, and then I want to go into practical issues about random number generation and then if somehow I have time then I will talk about how this generalizes to a multisig setting.